How to access our services

 What we can help with:

-We are not currently working with clients who primarily need speech clarity, voice disorders, or feeding/swallowing.
+We are not currently working with clients who primarily need support around stuttering, voice disorders, or feeding/swallowing.

 CAT 1 - assistive technology assessments